opennetworkinglab/onos/apps/p4-tutorial/exercise-1.md

             installed on the switch**.
 On a separate terminal window type:

         ```
-         $ bm-cli 1
+         $ bm-cli s1
         ```

-        This will start the CLI for the BMv2 switch instance with ID "1" (where the ID can be derived in the same way as for the `bm-log` command).
+        This command will start the CLI for the BMv2 switch in Mininet with name "s1".

         On the BMv2 CLI prompt, type the following command: